Asmodasis/Cancer_detection_system/README.md

- # Product Name
-> Cancer Detection using Deep Neural Networks
+ # Cancer Detection using Deep Neural Networks
+> Using neural networks to detect cancer in patients, providing a clean interface for doctors to interact with.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

 This software is designed to be an interface for doctors to interface with medical classification networks for use in cancer diagnosis.
-The software currently is demostrated using a deep Neural network trained for classificaiton of breast cancer images.
+The software currently is demostrated using a deep Neural network trained for classification of breast cancer images.

-This Software is as is.
-There may be more commit's in the future but is not to be expected.
-Any undetected bugs may not be fixed.

 ![](header.png)

 ## Installation

 > Install XAMPP for a localwebserver and navigate to the directory it is installed. [https://www.apachefriends.org/download.html]
 > Clone the repo and place it inside the htdocs directory of XAMPP.
 > Start XAMPP Control Panel and enable Apache and MySQl
 > Type http://localhost/<..>/src/frontend/ into the browser.
 When <..> is an extra directories the repo may be in.

 ## Usage example